U.S. Google Searches Drop: The Impact of AI on User Behavior

 FAQs

-Which platforms dominate discovery amid the AI-influenced landscape?
+Which platforms dominate search-driven discovery in the article?

-YouTube, Reddit, Amazon, Wikipedia, and Facebook remain dominant sources for discovery.
+YouTube, Reddit, Amazon, Wikipedia, and Facebook remain dominant post-search destinations.
 ChatGPT rose to No. 7 among U.S. search destinations, while Quora fell out of the top 15.

 Comments